jh3y/tyto/README.md

 The use of Jade, Stylus and CoffeeScript or any of the technology being used is completely optional, but for me personally, development using these in combination with gulp makes development very speedy for myself.

 The addition of watches with BrowserSyncs' live reload capability is a big plus too!
+#####Why that tech?
+__tyto__ has always been a project that I put together for myself to try out and learn new things whilst developing my own e-pinboard.

+With the new version I've made some rather large changes with the things I've used.
+I've continued with Jade, CoffeeScript etc. but have introduced Lodash, Material Design, Stylus and Backbone.

+Why?
+Simply because I wanted to try and use them together for this version :smile:

+Moving to an MV* type framework/library was a no brainer as I wanted to introduce new features such as multiple boards etc. along with a single page app like experience.
+I believe Backbone & Marionette was a good choice for this version and fits well with __tyto__.

+For this version I was looking to make the UI more minimal and clean.
+The release time of MDL and the Material Design spec was convenient I have to admit and I like the spec and look and feel it provides.

 ####Templating
 Using jade and lodash has made it very easy to template views/markup for __tyto__.
 Making use of `gulp-template-store` means I can maintain an app wide template store for my application markup that is easily accessed by components of the app.